-Aug 08, 2020 Joe Kleiman Asia, Attractions, Business, Events, Features, Headlines, Museums, News, North America, People, Theme Parks, World markets Comments Off on TEA Thea Awards Digital Case Studies kicks off with a conversation with Buzz Price Award recipient Nancy Seruto
+Aug 08, 2020 Joe Kleiman Asia, Attractions, Business, Events, Features, Homepage Slider, Museums, News, North America, People, Theme Parks, World markets Comments Off on TEA Thea Awards Digital Case Studies kicks off with a conversation with Buzz Price Award recipient Nancy Seruto

 On August 6, 2020, the Themed Entertainment Association (TEA) launched its inaugural TEA Thea Awards Digital Case Studies with a discussion between Phil Hettema of The Hettema Group and Nancy Seruto of Walt Disney Imagineering.
 Seruto is the 2020 recipient of the Buzz Price Thea Award – Recognizing a Lifetime of Achievement.
 In 2018, Seruto presented the same award to Hettema.

 Following the discussion, a live online networking event hosted by Adam Bezark of the Bezark Company took place, featuring many of Nancy’s colleagues and friends from throughout the years.

 Nancy spoke to Phil from her paint studio, with her art lining the walls, what she calls the “happiest room on the planet.”
 Art would play a major role in her life.
 She grew up in a big family, one of five children – four of them girls.
 Her extended family was rather large as well.
 “My father’s family immigrated from Sicily,” show told Phil.
 “My mother was from the Midwest, and came from a very academic family.
 When the families met, it was like two worlds coming together.”

 Growing up, Nancy followed her artistic passions, integrating them into her activities.
 “I knew I wanted to be some kind of artist.
 I played the piano, I fake tap danced in the kitchen, I painted.
 I was always looking for some expression of artistry.”